tonym128/storytime/_posts/2023-08-09-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-09 08:46:58 +0200
+date: 2023-08-09 14:47:59 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside in the sun.
-One day, she saw her friend Billy walking by.
-She said, "Hi Billy, do you want to come play with me?"
-Billy said, "Yes, I would love to play with you Lily."
-Lily invited Billy to play with her in her garden.
-They played with their toys and ran around in the grass.
-After a while, Billy saw a butterfly and tried to catch it.
-But the butterfly flew away too fast.
-Lily said, "Don't worry Billy, the spirit of the butterfly will come back."
-Billy smiled and said, "That's right Lily, I hope so."
-As they played, the weather started to get harsh and cold.
-Lily said, "It's getting cold in here.
-Let's go inside and have some hot chocolate."
-They went inside and had some hot chocolate together.
-They were happy to have each other as friends and wondered what other fun things they could do together.
+She had a cute puppy named Max.
+One day, Lily took Max for a walk in the park.
+Max was so excited to go outside and play.
+When they got to the park, Lily saw a big wheel that could whirl round and round.
+She asked Max if he wanted to go on it with her.
+Max barked happily and wagged his tail.
+Lily put Max on the wheel and they started to spin around and around.
+It was so much fun!
+When they got off, Max was a little dizzy and smelly.
+Lily said, "Max, you need a bath!"
+Max replied, "Woof woof, okay!"
+Lily and Max went back home and Max took a nice bath.
+Lily snuggled up with Max and said, "Goodnight, Max.
+You are my best friend."
+Max wagged his tail and licked Lily's face.
+They both fell asleep, happy and tired from their fun day at the park.